hlowman/kelp-cn-2021/README.md

 The "additional_calcs.R" script includes any additional calculations used as a part of the results in the manuscript.

-For additional support or information regarding this project, please contact Heili at hlowman *at* unr.edu.
+For additional support or information regarding this project, please contact Heili at hlowman *at* unr.edu or Kyle at emery *at* ucsb.edu ; more information is also available on the Santa Barbara Coastal Long Term Ecological Research project's website here: https://sbclter.msi.ucsb.edu/